 Wind energy in the wood

-In order to intervene as little as possible in the sensitive eco-system of the forest, wpd relies from the outset on liaising very closely with the wood or forest owner:
+In order to intervene as little as possible in the sensitive forest ecosystem, wpd relies from the outset on very close coordination with the responsible authorities, local stakeholders and in particular the forest owner:

 Location: Germany / Baden-Württemberg